Information on Synthetics that are Being Sold

 These drugs are reported by the DEA to most often be manufactured in chemical plants in China, India or Pakistan, principally China.
 One kilogram can be worth a third of a million dollars.
 The profits that can be made are astronomical.

 Synthetic Cathinones have a chemical composition similar to a plant called khat that is grown in Eastern Africa.
 It is these drugs that are often found in drugs sold as ‘bath salts.’
 These drugs are readily available online.

 Their use is associated with bizarre, homicidal and suicidal behavior.
 They can cause liver and kidney failure and seizures.
 Users may become paranoid and may suffer intense, uncontrollable hallucinations.
 They may become terrified and then turn violent or self-destructive.
 They are highly addictive.

-Users have also reported agitation, insomnia, irritability, seizures, panic attacks, loss of control of body, inability to think clearly, dizziness, suicidal thoughts, delusions and depression.
-Physically, users suffered chest pains, rapid heart rate, nosebleeds, sweating, nausea and vomiting.
+Users have also reported agitation, insomnia, irritability, seizures, panic attacks, loss of control of the body, inability to think clearly, dizziness, suicidal thoughts, delusions, and depression.
+Physically, users suffered chest pains, rapid heart rate, nosebleeds, sweating, nausea, and vomiting.